 Caroline is responsible for directing all Panmure’s academic programmes.

 Like Smith 200 years before her, Caroline attended the University of Glasgow before undertaking postgraduate study at Balliol College, Oxford under the Snell Scholarship.
 She later wrote her PhD on the work of Robert Louis Stevenson, and taught English Literature at the University of St Andrews.

 Dedicated to educational advancement in all its forms, Caroline is experienced not only in research and teaching, but in development.
 Since 2014 she has worked on several multi-million pound educational development projects across the school and university sectors, and is now delighted to bring that experience to bear in delivering the Panmure House mission.

 Caroline hails originally from the Isle of Mull, and off-duty is most likely to be found walking the hills of her beloved homeland.

 Natasha Ashley: Programme Executive

-Natasha is Programme Executive at Panmure House, primarily focused on the Smith Schools’ Seminars, marketing, stewardship, and event management.
-Natasha read for two master’s degrees, first as a Mandela Rhodes Scholar at the University of Pretoria in South Africa and then as a Skye Scholar at the University of Edinburgh Business School.
+Following the award of the Skye Scholarship, she moved to Scotland to read for a second masters degree at the University of Edinburgh Business School, following on from a Master of Commerce degree as a Mandela Rhodes Scholar at the University of Pretoria in South Africa.
 Her research focused on African entrepreneurs and social innovators in Rwanda and Nigeria.
-Natasha's experience extends to working in the third sector, focused on child refugee education in Lebanon and Africa, and in higher education.
-She is passionate about youth development, increasing opportunities and the importance of levelling-up education for all.
+Experienced in working in the third sector, Natasha has worked on projects extending from child refugee education in Lebanon and Africa to widening access to higher education.
+She is passionate about youth development, increasing opportunities and the importance of leveling-up education for all.

 Olivia Anderson: Programme Assistant